Table of Contents

 Determine the Size of the Septic Field

-The size of the septic field depends on soil drainage capacity and property size.
-Larger homes with poor-draining soil require bigger septic fields for optimal performance.
+The size of the septic field depends on soil drainage capacity, household usage, and property size.
+Larger homes with poor-draining soil require bigger septic fields for optimal performance and effective septic field design.

 Local regulations often specify how far the septic field must be from structures, property lines, and natural water sources.
 In Connecticut, for example, the calculation considers the number of bedrooms rather than residents.
 This ensures sufficient capacity for current and future household needs.